Rabies is a deadly viral disease that affects the nervous system of mammals, including dogs, cats, and humans.

 1. Avoid Wildlife Contact

-Keep pets away from wild animals, particularly those that appear unusually friendly or aggressive.
+Keep pets and children away from wild animals and stray cats and dogs, particularly those that appear unusually friendly or aggressive.
 Secure trash and eliminate food sources that may attract wildlife to your property.

 2. Supervise Outdoor Time